 Never having met my father, I don’t know much of anything about him.
-Didn’t know my siblings.
+I didn’t know my siblings.

-I live my life trying to avoid the things I cannot tolerate.
+I live my life trying to avoid the things it is hard to tolerate.
 Noise, crowds, traffic.
 It is sensory overload for me.

-I am happiest when being with the pupsters, or being on the computer, or dabbling in my gardens.
-Things I do alone.
+I am happiest when I’m alone with the pupsters, or being on the computer, or dabbling in my gardens.

-The things he said yesterday; it all finally made sense.
-The things that baffled me about myself, for so many years, now finally answered.
+The things the psychologist said yesterday; it all finally made sense.
+The things that baffled me about myself, for so many years, have now finally been answered.

 The relationships that faded, the friends who went away.
 My inability to understand why.

-So I looked across at this psychologist who compiled this data of me, and I said: “So all this time that I have been labeled with these other diagnoses, it was untrue?”
+So I looked across at this psychologist who compiled this data of me, and I said: “So all this time that I have been labeled with these other diagnoses, are you saying it was untrue?”

 “That’s right,” he said.
 “You do not have those other things.
 You never did.”

 Spring is just around the corner.
 I will be taking photos of my beloved outdoor birds.
-Happily tending my container gardens.
-Being out in the fresh air.
+Happily tending my container gardens and being out in the fresh air.

-And maybe I can finally forgive myself for feeling like I just don’t have what it takes to be normal.
+Therefore I can finally forgive myself for not being normal.
 For being different.

 Perhaps the word “normal” is simply a misnomer anyway.

 We all have a story.
 This is mine.
 A life of missteps.
 Bad decisions.
 Broken and strained relationships.
-A fractious relationship with my adult children, which I hope to mend.
+A fractious relationship with my adult children.